sn3p/DiscordReporter/README.md

 This is an Unreal Tournament 99 Server Actor.
 It sends messages from the game to a [Discord](https://discordapp.com) bot.
 This is where [discord-reporter](https://github.com/sn3p/discord-reporter) comes into play, a Discord bot that relays the messages to the Discord server and channel of your choice.

+Please note that you need [discord-reporter](https://github.com/sn3p/discord-reporter) (Node.js Discord bot) to make commucation between the UT99 server and Discord possible.
+I haven't found a way to directly communicate with Discord yet :(

+This is very WIP and far from finished, so use at your own risk.
 This was originally developed as [MvReporter](https://github.com/sn3p/MvReporter) for IRC.